 One of the classic (and far-too-common!) mistakes of business owners and executives is to DIS-incetivize the revenue producers with austere compensation packages while rewarding non-revenue producers with compensation packages that encourage non-productivity.
 I n the United States, the revenue producers for the government are those of us who pay taxes on our earnings.
 O ne idea that has been suggested to incentivize U.S. businesses and entrepreneurs to even higher levels of productivity, thereby contributing even more “revenue” to the government through taxation, is to convert to a flat tax so that business owners stop losing more than HALF their income to federal, state, and local taxes and can reinvest their retained earnings, stimulating faster growth and job creation.
 Additional strategies include reducing regulatory burdens such as cap and trade, health care overaul, and more.

 3. Lean Manufacturing Program: “a process that originated in Japanese auto assembly plants, but that works for any business by rallying your team around a commitment to eliminate wasted time, movement, and materials.
 This allows you to dramatically improve efficiency and cut production costs so that you can compete more effectively.”

 A few ideas that have been suggested to eliminate waste in the U.S. government machine include the privatization of Fannie Mae and Freddie Mac, less intervention in failing companies so that the private sector and basic forces of capitalism can do their work, and the dramatic elimination or consolidation of wasteful government agencies.

 So, those are my three Silver Bullets of choice.
 What are yours?
 And why?

 And to our readers who are not based in the U.S., please feel free to enter into this discussion with vigor; we welcome your candid commentary as third-party observers of our situation!

-Eric, your program is amazing! love and it completely helped me pivot my business.
-Thank you!
-I...
+Eric, your program is amazing!
+I love it and it completely helped me pivot my business.
+Thank you!...